ACL Reconstruction Surgery: Benefits and Expected Outcomes

 A conservative approach or surgical approach may be indicated.
 The conservative approach is more effective with less damage (grade 1 or 2 sprains) and may include treatments like prolotherapy, stem cell therapy, and physiotherapy.

-Surgical management involves primary repair, ACL restoration with the BEAR® Implant, and ACL reconstruction.
-The BEAR implant is a novel technique used to reduce the risks associated with reconstruction.
+Surgical management involves primary repair, ACL restoration, and ACL reconstruction.
+There is an implant novel technique used to reduce the risks associated with reconstruction.
 The primary repair aims at restoring a partially damaged ligament, while the ACL reconstruction involves the use of a graft (either from the patient, i.e., autograft, or from a donor, i.e., allograft).

 ACL Reconstruction Surgery